reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

 1. The MQTT messages must capture the source of that data that is exchanged through that message: whether it came from the tedge device, a child device or a service on any one of them.
    Keeping them in the topics would make source-based filtering of messages easier.
+1. Support nested child devices so that telemetry data and commands can be exchanged with child devices of child devices.
 1. A separate topic structure to exchange data with services running on a device (main or child) which is different from the topics of the device itself.
-1. Support nested child devices so that telemetry data and commands can be exchanged with child devices of child devices. deployments with at least 3 levels of nesting: a thin-edge device, its children and grand-children are not uncommon.
+1. Service `id`s must be namespaced under the device that it is linked to.
+   The ids of different services on the same device must be unique, but services with the same name/id would be running on multiple devices.
 1. A registration service provided by thin-edge to provide unique IDs for requesting child devices.
    This registration step must be optional for devices if they can guarantee unique IDs on their own.
 1. Support the following kinds of filtering with minimal effort (ideally with a single wildcard subscription):